single-cell-data/TileDB-SOMA/profiler/README.md

 * cpu_count
 * python_version

-We also store tileDB stats.
+We also store TileDB stats.

 This example shows how to use a profiler plot generator on the same generated profile:
 ```shell